senzing-garage/knowledge-base/proposals/sdk-documentation/canonical-descriptions.md

 1. **addRecord**

-   - Loads a record into the repository and performs entity resolution
+    - Loads a record into the repository and performs entity resolution.
         - If a record already exists with the same data source code and record ID, it will be replaced.
         - If the record definition contains DATA_SOURCE and RECORD_ID JSON keys, the values must match the dataSourceCode and recordID parameters.
         - Specify the SzWithInfo flag to determine any outcomes from this operation.
         - The data source code must be registered in the active configuration.

 1. **closeExportReport**